mennylevinski/mennylevinski/README.md

 <h2 align="center">About Me</h2>

 <p align="center">
-  I'm an experienced security engineer, having worked for financial institutions and global companies.
+  I'm an experienced security engineer, having worked with financial institutions and global companies.
 </p>

 <p align="center">
-  I've seen many cyber incidents and learned a lot about the challenges of the Windows environment.
+  I've seen many cyber incidents and learned a lot about the security challenges of Windows environment.
 </p>

 <br><br>